radiantly/GE-Recommendation-System/README.md

 # GE

-> Our team project for the GE Hack-E-Health Hackathon
+> Our team project for the GE Hack-E-LTH '21 Hackathon

 ## Getting started